apache/pulsar/site2/docs/helm-overview.md

 To get up and run with these charts as fast as possible, in a **non-production** use case, we provide a [quick start guide](getting-started-helm.md) for Proof of Concept (PoC) deployments.

-This guide walks the user through deploying these charts with default values and features, but does not meet production ready requirements.
-To deploy these charts into production under sustained load, follow the complete [Installation Guide](helm-install.md).
+This guide walks you through deploying these charts with default values and features; the default settings do not meet the production ready requirements.
+To deploy these charts into production under sustained load, follow the [installation guide](helm-install.md).

 ## Troubleshooting